How Much Does a Mini-Split Cost?

 • Areas with hot and cold spots.

-ENERGY STAR also recommends having mini-splits in residences with special challenges, such as:
+ENERGY STAR also recommends using mini-splits in residences with atypical challenges, such as:

-• Pricey central heat, either because of high fuel prices or reduced efficiency.
+• Expensive central heat, either because of high fuel expenses or low efficiency.

 • Older residences that don’t have ductwork as a result of radiator or baseboard heat.

-In contrast with traditional electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also have precise control over temperatures from room to room, thanks to zoned mini-split technology.
+When compared to more common electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
+You’ll also get exact control over temperatures from room to room, thanks to zoned mini-split technology.

-From helping you pick the ideal model to expertly installing it, our specialists at James Heating & A/C, Inc can take care of all your mini-split installation needs.
+From helping you choose the ideal model to knowledgeably installing it, our pros at James Heating & A/C, Inc can take care of all your mini-split installation needs.
 Call us at 336-853-6070 now to learn how a mini-split system can make your home cozier and to request your free estimate!